-“You need to know how much you spend in marketing (how much to create content, how much spent in advertising, how much for your marketing tools, how much for your marketing staff, etc.) and how many sales you make thanks to these campaigns.”
+“You need to know how much you spend in marketing (how much to create content, how much spent in advertising, how much for your marketing reporting software, how much for your marketing staff, etc.) and how many sales you make thanks to these campaigns.”

 Put simply, return-on-investment (ROI) is the ratio between the money you’ve made (profits) and the money you’ve spent (costs).

 A high ROI means higher profits in relation to the amount spent.
 A low ROI means lower profits in relation to the amount spent.
 Obviously, companies want a higher ROI and may make adjustments to their cost structure in order to do so.

 We wanted to find out how businesses who do track the ROI of their marketing activities actually do the data calculation for it.